lawrencemcdaniel-dot-com/html/blog.lawrencemcdaniel.com/wp-content/plugins/nextend-facebook-connect/readme.txt

 2. Nextend Social Login and Register in the profile page for account linking

 == Changelog ==
+= 3.0.13 =
+* Fix: Twitter Getting Started and Settings page updated according to the new Twitter App creation.
+* Fix: Won't stuck on a blank page anymore when the login and registration is blocked by WP Cerber.
+* Fix: Infinite redirect loop when home page was selected as OAuth redirect uri proxy page.
+* Fix: Safari will no longer close the page automatically after logging in with NSL.
+* Feature: Login restriction - Some plugins are now able to prevent the login of NSL when admin approval or email verification is necessary!
+* Feature: Google button skins.
+* Feature: Portuguese (Brazilian) translation added.

+* PRO: Fix: USM Premium prevented the authorization of NSL Pro Addon.
+* PRO: Fix: WooCommerce default button layout fix for Billing.
+* PRO: Fix: Separator duplication by some themes.

 = 3.0.12 =
 * Fix: Further changes to prevent some issues with Theme My Login.